microphonon/acoustic-leak-detector/Home_Assistant/readme.md

 ## D1-mini firmware

 C++ code to control operation of the D1 mini is in the header file aquaping.h.
-It uses common Arduino abstractions.
-It is important to understand that there are two independent, asynchronous polling loops in operation: 1) The rate at which information is downloaded to and uploaded from Home Assistant over WiFi is set by the 'update_interval' period
+It uses the common Arduino abstractions.
+It is important to understand that there are two independent, asynchronous polling loops in operation: 1) Information is downloaded to and uploaded from Home Assistant over WiFi with a period set by the 'update_interval' (ms); 2) The AquaPing spends most of the time in a sleep state, but periodically wakes up to sample the acoustic environment.
+This interval is set by choosing one of 9 periods of duration in the range 1--30 secondss; see the user manual.